-and driving the costs of creation down so far that humans become an uneconomical, inefficient relic.
-3. The human boutique.
-Overwhelmed with algorithmically generated content that just isn't good enough, people turn toward the human-made variety, especially since humans, in this possible future, maintain a creative dynamism machines can't match.18 creativity in this scenario, leading to a flood of work competing for attention
+- creativity in this scenario, leading to a flood of work competing for attention and driving the costs of creation down so far that humans become an uneconomical, inefficient relic. - 3.
+The human boutique.
+Overwhelmed with algorithmically generated content that just isn't good enough, people turn toward the human-made variety, especially since humans, in this possible future, maintain a creative dynamism machines can't match.18

 We believe the future is far more nuanced than that.
-We are deeply engaged with all forms of generative AI, and the near-term seems clear: Al will augment human creativity-profoundly-but the organic mind will be the source of the breakthrough idea, the creative leap, and the work that rises above
+We are deeply engaged with all forms of generative AI, and the near-term seems clear: AI will augment human creativity-profoundly-but the organic mind will be the source of the breakthrough idea, the creative leap, and the work that rises above